 You can find the VAUDE GOTS certificate here.

 Conventional cotton is a rather toxic affair – including for the farmers who make it and the residents of cotton plantations who are exposed to these chemical substances.

 According to research by the Pesticide Action Network PAN, about 25 % of all insecticides and 11 % of all pesticides used worldwide are used in conventional cotton production, even though cotton accounts for only 2.4 % of the total global agricultural area.

 Organic cotton, on the other hand, is cultivated following strict environmental guidelines.
 The use of pesticides and chemical fertilizers is prohibited.
 Also taboo: genetic engineering of the seed supply.
 Cultivating organic cotton uses significantly less water than conventional cotton cultivation and maintains natural soil fertility by means of crop rotation.

 Organic cotton farmers are mostly organized into cooperatives.

-They are able to set a higher price for their organic cotton.
-This makes them more independent from raw material suppliers on the world market.
+They are able to set a higher price for their organic cotton which makes them more independent from raw material speculators on the world market.